 How can different cell types arise from the same genome?
 What discriminates a normal cell from a cancer cell?
 Will genomics data help to understand, model, and predict human disease progression?
+What are retrotransposons, and how do they influence our cells?

 Welcome to the website of Jonathan Göke’s team at the Genome Institute of Singapore!